Are you deciding whether to visit Acapulco vs Puerto Vallarta for a trip?

 When you are seeking a more secluded beach experience then you should try Playa Pie de la Cuesta to the north or you can travel south to Barra Vieja Beach.

-The spot in Jalisco has thousands of visitors every year and is one of the most competitive spots in Mexico in terms of value, experience, and climate.
+This spot in Jalisco has tons of visitors every year and is one of Mexico’s most competitive spots in terms of value, experience, and climate.

 Puerto Vallarta has some of the best Tequila in all of Mexico, which is a draw for thousands of visitors.